7osssam/QT-Banking-System-Client/README.md

 ## Technologies Used

 - **C++/Qt 6:** Core language and framework for building the application.
-	- **Qt Components:** Gui, Widgets, Network, Sql and StateMachine modules.
+	- **Qt Components:** Gui, Widgets, Network and StateMachine modules.
-- **PostgreSQL with Supabase:** Database management system for handling data operations.
 - **JSON:** Data format for communication between client and server.
 - **CMake:** Build system for managing the build process.
 - **GoogleTest:** Framework for unit testing the application.